Watercress Pesto is the Besto

 When I got home, I tried a few leaves by themselves and that bite freakin’ floored me.
 They look like little tiny harmless leaves, but they pack a serious punch!
 They immediately climbed way up my greens hierarchy ladder and I started thinking of other stuff to do with them.

 I think watercress works best with really big flavors so I figured if I used it in a pesto instead of basil, it might just do the trick.
-Not only was it one of my favorite pestos, but it also make for one heckuva pretty plate served over salmon and quinoa.
+Not only is this Watercress Pesto one of my favorite pestos, but it also makes for one heckuva pretty plate served over salmon and quinoa.

 1) To start pesto, add nuts to a dry skillet over medium-low heat and toast until fragrant, about 4-5 minutes, stirring occasionally.